-Now that you know what is best for your cat nutritionally speaking, and you already chose a cat food to feed your furbaby, I bet you are wondering how much of this food you should feed to your cat daily.
+Now that you know what is best for your cat nutritionally speaking, and you have already chosen a cat food to feed your furbaby, I bet you are wondering how much of this food you should feed to your cat daily.

 Most commercial cat foods have feeding instructions written on the label and they vary from brand to brand according to the nutrients in the recipe and the net weight of your cat, the life stage your cat finds itself in (kitten, growing, adult, or senior), or if your cat has any other issues (lactating, sterilized, diabetic and so on).

-There are three general methods of feeding our cat:
+There are three general methods of feeding our cats:

 - Portion Control – For this feeding method, the food is measured and offered as a meal in accordance with your cat’s body weight, to avoid overfeeding in cats that like to munch a lot, controlling their ideal weight.

 - Free-choice – This method has food available at all times and allows your cat to eat when she feels it needs to, but it is good only with dry cat food as it can be left out for longer periods of time without spoilage.
 Not recommended for cats that don’t know when to stop eating!